Conscious Community Solutions

 You can begin your journey in the Cities of Light Program by participating in the Internship (karma yoga) Program.
 Those in the Internship Program are offered classes or satsang – which literally means fellowship of truth – where together we study the universal teachings of Self-realization.
 For those who feel empowered and enriched by these teachings and want to continue to create community around these principles and values, the Cities of Light Program is the next step.

 Our center is a place of learning and connection, inwardly with the Divine through the practice of meditation and yoga, and then expressed outwardly in our shared activities: vegetarian meals, service, classes, and recreation.

 We are situated in a beautiful pastoral valley.
 The rural setting provides natural beauty, quiet, and a buffer from the conflicting vibrations of more urban environments.
 Yet when the world beckons, Portland is just a short drive away.

-If at the end of your three-month internship, you’re interested in participating in the Conscious Community Living Program, you can apply and interview for acceptance.
-Costs and fees will be assessed at the time of the interview.
+At the end of your three-month internship, if you are interested in participating in the Cities of Light Program, you can apply and interview for acceptance.

 For questions, you can email or call us at email@example.com or 503-746-6229.